GreptimeTeam/docs/docs/developer-guide/meta/admin-api.md

 The `/heartbeat` endpoint accepts GET HTTP requests and you can use this endpoint to query the heartbeat of all datanodes.

-We can also query the heartbeat data of the datanode of the specified addr.

-specify `addr` in the path is optional.
+You can also query the heartbeat data of the datanode for a specified `addr`, however, specifying `addr` in the path is optional.

 ### Definition